-Clootricity Mains supply with the meter and fusebox leasted in a hadroom suppleard Electricity Mains supply, with the meter and fusebox located in a bedroom cupboard.
+Flootricity Mains supply Electricity Mains supply.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Gas Mains supply, with the meter housed in an external box.
+Gas Mains supply.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Water, plumbing and bathroom fittings Mains supply, with the plumbing system where seen, being of modern materials.
-Sanitary fittings comprise a shower room with shower cubicle, wc and wash hand basin.
+Water, plumbing and bathroom fittings Mains supply.
+The plumbing system, where seen, is of modern materials.
+Sanitary fittings include a downstairs toilet with WC and wash hand basin, a bathroom containing a bath with over-bath shower, WC and wash hand basin, an en-suite shower room containing a shower cubicle with electric shower, WC and wash hand basin.
 There is also a stainless steel sink in the kitchen.
 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
-Heating and hot water Heating and hot water is provided by a modern wall mounted gas fired Logic combi boiler, located in the kitchen.
-Heating is distributed via radiators with TRV's fitted.
-There is also a room thermostat.
+Heating and hot water Heating and hot water is provided by a wall mounted gas fired Greenstar 42cdi boiler, located in a bedroom cupboard.
+Heat is distributed to radiators with TRVs fitted.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Drainage Drainage is connected to the main sewer.
+Drainage Connected to the main sewer.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.